mawrkus/pull-request-review-guide/README.md

 #### Stop the "reply" hemorragy / Offer to talk in person

-Many replies to a comment might be the symptom of miscommunication, misunderstanding or lack of knowledge.
+Many replies to a comment could be the symptom of miscommunication, misunderstanding or lack of knowledge.
 They can create a lot of noise for everyone participating in the review.

 Should it be the case, offer to talk in person to clarify the topic under discussion, to agree on a solution and/or to pair on any changes suggested.